 - What benefits can the customers expect?

 - Do you offer faster service?
 Higher quality?
-Friendlier?
+Are you friendlier?

 What is your “one sentence”?

 What defines your business?
 Is it a hobby?
-Are you passionate about providing well made local goods?
+Are you passionate about disrupting a current industry?
 Do you want to save the world?

 Sell people on your passion and why you are the best person for the job.
 We’ve had enough of useless business speak.